-If you do it well you’ll draw valuable traffic to your website and set yourself up as someone who cares for farmers.
+If you do it well, you’ll draw valuable traffic to your website and set yourself up as someone who cares for farmers.

-I’ll help you create an expert content strategy aimed at the different markets within your niche, and add content to your website according to the strategy.
+We’ll help you create an expert content strategy aimed at the different markets within your niche, and add content to your website according to the strategy.